GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/translate-language/index.md

     .build();
 ```

-The intent builder takes the user's [`Locale`](https://developer.android.com/reference/java/util/Locale.html) as input.
-This value can be any of the supported locales [listed here](https://developer.chrome.com/docs/webstore/i18n/#supported-locales).
+`Locale` can take any of the values [listed here](https://developer.chrome.com/docs/webstore/i18n/#supported-locales).